 Me: "Great question, Steve!
 A skilled ScrumMaster empowers teams by coaching and mentoring them in self-organization.
 They foster a culture of accountability, continuous improvement, and knowledge sharing.
 Ultimately, this strengthens the team's ability to make informed decisions and adapt to change."

-Reference#2: Metric 2: Number of Defects per Sprint
+Metric 2: Number of Defects per Sprint

 Another controlled study done over a 4 month period showed average number of defects moved up from 8(S1-3) to 13(S4-6) and then dropped to 8(S7-9) and dropped further to 3(S10-13) and stayed low at 3(S14-16)

-Metric 3: Project Delivery Time
+Metric 3: Timely Delivery

 Steve: "Well, that's interesting.
 But can't we assign these responsibilities to someone part-time?
 Keep that part time role dedicated to playing Scrum Master for an extended time?
 We have budget constraints, you know."